JeffAMcGee/www/content/ko-sock-demo.md

 As I said previously, I'm going to build a simple chess board with two rooks.
 So let's start out with the goal, and build everything around that:

 * We want Javascript objects that work in both a browser and in Node.
-* We want the fields in the object to be knockout observables.
+* The fields in the objects should be knockout observables.
-* We want a function that can determine if a chess move is valid.
+* The chess pieces need a method that can determine if a chess move is valid.

 Let's do this by making two models: one to represent the game, and another to represent each piece.